696-eth/threads/README.md

 Need to focus on LOW velocity use cases too: using ETH as a collateral is a use of money!

 ![](https://i.imgur.com/wklP2Cr.png)
-/6
+/6 + 7 combined

-Recap so far:

 💧Liquid ETH - as programmable money can be:

+2️⃣ Economies:

-🥩Staked => Security 🔒
+❄️ Cold economy:🥩Staked => Security 🔒 + 🧊 Application layer => Economic Bandwidth🪙

-💨Spent =>🔥Base fees => ♻️Sustainability, Economic Security
+♨️ HOT economy:💨Spent =>🔥Base fees => ♻️Sustainability, Economic Security + 🔁Transacting => Economic Activity💦

-🪙Application layer => Economic Bandwidth

-🔁Transacting => Economic Activity

 ![](https://i.imgur.com/H9BCHMn.png)

-/7

-2 Economies:

-❄️ Cold economy:🥩🔒Security + 🧊🪙Bandwidth

-♨️ HOT economy:🔥Base fees + 🔁activity

 /8